yasaemre/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game

 Tic Tac Toe (also known as Noughts and crosses or Xs and Os) is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game

+It is a group project made by Emre Yasa, Helen(Minyi) Zhao, Katherine Davey

 * Algorithm:
  * 1. Create a XsAndOs class